mdklatt/serial-python/doc/tutorial.md

 implements a `write()` method to write a line of text.
 A Python `file` object satisfies the requirements for both types of streams.
-The `_IStreamAdaptor` and `_OStreamAdaptor` abstract classes declare the required interfaces and can be used to create adaptors for other types of streams, *e.g.* binary data.
+The `_IStreamAdaptor` and `_OStreamAdaptor` abstract classes declare the required interfaces and can be used to create adaptors for other types of streams, *e.g.* binary data:

     from serial.core.stream import _IStreamAdaptor
     from serial.core.stream import _OStreamAdaptor